Platanaceae (plane tree family) Platanus

 Name derivation: Platanus – from the Greek platys, broad, in reference to the broad leaves; orientalis – oriental.

-About this Entry: The first paragraph of this entry is from the book Trees of Stanford and Environs, by Ronald Bracewell, published 2005.
+About this Entry: Some details in the first paragraph of this entry are from the book Trees of Stanford and Environs, by Ronald Bracewell, published 2005.
 John Rawlings added the rest of the text.
+Crothers Hall note added (ref M&RA ML0101), edits (Nov 2024, SP).